Ezinnem/bookshop/README.md

 ## Features:
 1. Displays the most recent Books with their basic details.
 2. Shows students that borrowed the books.
+3. Should indicate if the book is borrowed or returned.
-3. Use can filter through Search the genres of the books.
+4. Use can filter through Search the genres of the books.